The Alumni Association

-The Alumni Association Committee contributes to building an engaged and supportive alumni community by working in partnership with alumni, the Development and Alumni Relations Office (DARO) and the wider University.
+The Alumni Association Committee contributes to building an engaged and supportive alumni community by working in partnership with alumni, the Global Engagement Division (GED) and the wider University.
 Committee members provide expert advice, strategic insight and specialist contributions, and act in an ambassadorial capacity within the alumni community and for the University as well as supporting the purpose of the Alumni Association.

-To contribute to building an engaged and supportive alumni community by working in partnership with alumni, DARO and the wider University to:
+To contribute to building an engaged and supportive alumni community by working in partnership with alumni, GED and the wider University to:

 - raise awareness and visibility of alumni contributions and support, and the University by advocating for and championing the alumni community

-- help support and develop DARO’s mission to connect communities to transform lives through the provision of strategic and specialist advice
+- help support and develop GED's mission to connect communities to transform lives through the provision of strategic and specialist advice

 - contribute to the development of the alumni engagement and events programme and support activity through participation as prominent hosts, champions and ambassadors